Tianqi-Wang1/DCNet/README.md

-A demo implementation of the CIFAR100-Split10 experiment described in the submission, entitled **On the Discrimination and Consistency for Exemplar-Free Class Incremental Learning**.
+Thank you for your interest.
+This repository contains the code for **On the Discrimination and Consistency for Exemplar-Free Class Incremental Learning** accepted at IJCAI-25.
+The current release provides an implementation example for the CIFAR100-Split10 task.
+We will release the complete codebase for all experiments shortly.

 **Installation & Requirements**